Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 Let them answer again.

 - “The Left Circle is like thinking, if I just had that new thing, that person in my life, etc. – everything would be so good.
 And, when those things aren’t there – life is awful.
-You feel great as long as life, circumstances and people are treating you right.
+You feel great as long as life, circumstances, and people treat you right.

-- “Now, if I am happy when things go well and sad when they don’t, who or what is in control of me?”
+- “Now, if I am happy when things go well and sad when they don’t, who or what controls me?”

-You are now helping them to see how React/Respond thinking can progressively get worse and lead to a complaining lifestyle.
+You are helping them see how React/Respond thinking can progressively worsen and lead to a complaining lifestyle.

-Some people will answer the questions with, “I am in control” which is correct, but it shows they are not seeing what is actually driving their emotions.
+Some people will answer the questions with, “I am in control,” which is correct, but it shows they do not see what is actually driving their emotions.
 Generally, all you need to say here is, “Yes, you are ultimately in control.
-But when you are happy or sad depending on the circumstances, what or who is in control at that point?”
+But when you are happy or sad, depending on the circumstances, what or who is in control at that point?”
 Give them time to answer the question.
-Sometimes people need to discover they are handing their emotions over to other people and things.
+Sometimes, people need to discover they are handing their emotions over to other people and things.

 - “When we live this way, we become a ‘Slave’ to Life, Circumstances and People.
 It is like handing the key to your emotions, even your life, to another person.
 You are a slave at that point.
 That is another word that describes the Left Circle.
 So, write ‘Slave’ underneath React/Respond.”